 If you’ve gone with our recommendation, WordPress installation should be part of your sign up process.

 However, if you went for a different hosting option, then you’ll install it through cPanel.
-For a detailed description from Liquid Web on how to do this, you can read here.

 Why Liquid Web is a Good Website Hosting Option for Photographers